 Not everyone has the time or ability to be a chimney expert.
 While you can certainly continue to learn, it’s best to contact a chimney sweep with any questions or concerns you might have.

-Schedule an appointment with Priddy Chimney Sweeps today, or simply give us a call to address your chimney needs.
+If you’re in the D.C, Maryland, or Virginia area, schedule an appointment with Priddy Chimney Sweeps, or give us a call to address your chimney needs.
 We have the expertise, experience, and professionals you need to maintain your chimney and avoid costly damage and repairs.